ICELAND IN APRIL 2024

 HOW TO SEE THE NORTHERN LIGHTS IN APRIL

 If you’re eager to see the magical lights.
 Then my best recommendation to you is to book a tour (if you’ll be visiting anytime between April 1-15)

 This option is great since these tours have a weather professional that monitors the weather forecast and northern lights activity like crazy – and will take you to the exact spots that have the highest possible chance of seeing the lights.

 Exploring the northern lights is one of my favourite things to do here in Iceland and I’ve been so fortunate to have been able to try out a variety of different tour versions of the northern lights (via boat, bus, super jeep truck etc.)

-Out of all the tours that I’ve been able to try out, the one that really stood out, and the one that I recommend to all my guests coming to Iceland, is the Northern Lights by Super Jeep truck.
+Out of all the tours that I’ve been able to try out, there was one that really stood out, which is why I recommend it to all my friends and guests coming to Iceland.

-If you’re interested in joining a northern lights super jeep truck tour then I’ve made a special collaboration with the tour operator to be able to offer my readers the tour at the lowest possible price.
+If you’re interested in joining a northern lights tour then I’ve made a special collaboration with the tour operator to be able to offer my readers the tour at the lowest possible price.

-You’ll find all the info and be able to secure your spot right through this link here – HAVE FUN AND ENJOY THE LIGHTS!
+You’ll find all the info and be able to secure your spot right through this link here.

 Iceland in April packing list: